-Lorna is a Lecturer in Indigenous Health with the Poche Centre for Indigenous Health & Wellbeing in Alice Springs.
+Lorna is the Poche Research Fellow for Poche SA + NT in Mparntwe (Alice Springs).
 Lorna has a background in health, education and training and Indigenous health research.

 Bachelor of Teaching (EBTCHA), Northern Territory University, Casuarina, 1995.